RaHuL-SrIrAM-E/Data_Structures_and_Algorithms-Go/README.md

-# DS_in_Go
-Data Structures that are implemented in go
+# Data Structures and Algorithm